 The corn can be boiled but is best grilled over wood or charcoal.
-I I’ve made this dish on the gas grill and done it inside, too.
-You might want to pull the husks back and tie them (it always looks cool) or just remove them (easier to manage) but it’s all up to you.
+I’ve made this dish on the gas grill and done it inside, too.
+You might want to soak the corn in water for 30 minutes then pull the husks back and tie them (it always looks cool) or just remove them (easier to manage) but it’s all up to you.

 If you’d like to know how to buy or pick out your corn, see this post on my End of Summer Corn Chowder and do look for specials on the sweet corn and coupons for the cheese.
-Check the producer’s website of follow a coupon matching site.
+For the cheese, check the producer’s website or follow a coupon matching site.

 Mexican Street Corn